 Endemic to the Philippines, the Southern Rufous hornbill is found in the region where Synchronicity Earth partner Talarak Foundation Inc. is working to conserve Asian species and habitats.

 While the US public has shown strong philanthropic support for its parks, wild places and species, there has traditionally been less support for conservation in the rest of the world.
-But the natural world is not defined by national borders, trade barriers or political affiliations.
-Species and ecosystems are our global heritage.
+But the natural world is not defined by national borders; species and ecosystems are our global heritage.
 What happens to the oceans, rivers, and forests and the millions of species in Earth’s biodiversity hotspots – in Africa, Asia, Latin America, Melanesia, and beyond impacts us all.

 With less than three per cent of recorded U.S. charitable giving going specifically towards biodiversity and ecosystem conservation, the need to scale is more urgent now than ever